jccarrigan/portfolio/README/ml_pga.md

 advantage of many software development ideas such as nested functions, and object oriented programming.
 Nested functions \
 are utilized to limit the accessibility of certain functionality and to manage variable states.

-The script below is designed to accomplish three things, make predictions regarding player performance for a certain slate \
+The script below is designed to accomplish three things: make predictions regarding player performance for a certain slate \
 of games, use those predictions in selecting lineups for certain DFS contests, and backtest how those lineups would've performed \
 live.
 I will go into greater detail about each of these sections, and the functionality defined within below.